NIFTy-PPL/NIFTy/paper.md

 The goal of the inference is to draw samples from the posterior $\mathcal{p}(\theta|d)$.

 What is considered part of the likelihood versus part of the prior is ill-defined.
-Without loss of generality \texttt{NIFTy} and \texttt{NIFTy.re} re-formulate models such that the prior is always standard Gaussian.
+Without loss of generality, \texttt{NIFTy} and \texttt{NIFTy.re} re-formulate models such that the prior is always standard Gaussian.
-They implicitly define a mapping from a new latent space with parameters $\xi$ in which the prior is standard Gaussian to the parameters of interest $\theta$.
+They implicitly define a mapping from a new latent space where the parameters $\xi$ are a-priori standard Gaussian distributed to the target parameter space in which the parameters $\theta$ are defined.
 The mapping $\theta(\xi)$ is incorporated into the forward model $f(\theta(\xi))$ such that all relevant details of the prior model are encoded in the forward model.
 This choice of re-parameterization [@Rezende2015] is called standardization.
 It is often carried out implicitly in the background without user input.